motionharvest/VectorScrolling/readme.md

 	    <div id="example"></div>
 	</section>

-Make it into a new ExampleRenderable class
+RenderableContainers are sections that facilitate child element's active and render states.
+The div inside of the renderable_container is being controlled so lets set that up.

 	var sectionZero = new RenderableContainer($("#section_0"));
 	var exampleRenderable = new ExampleRenderable($("#example"));
 	sectionZero.addChild(exampleRenderable);

-RenderableContainer groups are added to the render farm for processing
+Add the RenderableContainer as a group for processing.
+Then add the group to the render farm.

-javascript

 	renderFarm.addGroup(sectionZero);

-#### Start the process ####
+#### Start up the engine ####
-javascript

 	renderFarm.start();